 Hoi An Ancient Town is small enough to visit it in a while.
 But, you have to need hundreds of hours for shopping, enjoying the local cuisine, and relaxing.

-When you want to visit Hoi An Ancient Town, you can stay at some beautiful resorts along Hoi An beaches, 5 km from the old city center.
-You also choose to spend overnight close to the ancient city at the smaller hotels.
+After you visit Hoi An Ancient Town, you can stay at some beautiful resorts along Hoi An beaches, 5 km from the old city center.
+You also choose to spend overnight at one of 4-star hotels in Hoi An close to the ancient city.
 And only one hotel right in the heart of the old town is Vinh Hung I Hotel at 143 Tran Phu Street.

 Will you come to Hoi An Ancient Town for your next journey?